dryuxxinn/ISAS_-Internet-Seacrh-Analisys-Skill-/README.md

 # ISAS_-Internet-Seacrh-Analisys-Skill-
-Internet Search Analysis Skill is essential for research, content creation, and decision-making.
-It involves effective search techniques and source evaluation, and is a mandatory task for CEP CCIT FTUI students.
+Internet Search Analysis Skill is the ability to search for and analyze online information effectively.
+It involves formulating accurate queries, evaluating the credibility of sources, using advanced search features, and processing results to generate valuable insights.
+This skill is essential for research, content creation, and data-driven decision-making, and it is also a mandatory assignment for CEP CCIT FTUI students.